14 Market Revolutions

 Agricultural Revolutions: North & South

 The evolution beyond subsistence farming goes to the heart of what historians mean by the market revolution.
-Increasingly, but not suddenly or overnight, labor became a specialized enterprise whereby most people performed one task and paid others to perform other specialized tasks and bought items from stores and traveling peddlers.
+Increasingly, but not uniformly, suddenly or overnight, labor became a specialized enterprise whereby most people performed one task and paid others to perform other specialized tasks and bought items from stores and traveling peddlers.
 Steel plows are a good example of how economic growth can trigger a multiplier effect, creating more jobs without displacing others.
-Farmers grew more food, that they traded for money they spent on other consumer goods, employing more people.
-Soon, those people needed teachers, lawyers, police, carpenters, etc., creating more employees who spent more money.
+Farmers grew more food, that they sold for money they spent on other consumer goods, employing more people.
+Soon, those people needed grocers, teachers, lawyers, police, carpenters, etc., creating more employees who spent more money.

 Pierre Samuel du Pont de Nemours, Portrait Artist Unknown, Before 1817